Be Aware of Election Mis/Disinformation

 The AllSides Fact Check Bias Chart™ is a companion to the AllSides Media Bias Chart™.
 Fact check websites like Snopes and Politifact reveal their bias in numerous ways.
 Often, fact-checkers will analyze information for the reader and conclude the meaning of the facts, which is subjective in nature.
 Other times, they’ll display bias based on what facts they choose to downplay or highlight.
 They also show bias based on story choice — for example, primarily fact-checking left-wing politicians or only fact-checking right-wing claims.

 Why Are Some Media Outlets On The Chart Twice?

 We sometimes provide separate bias ratings for a source’s news and opinion content.
 This is because some outlets, such as the Wall Street Journal, Fox News, and the New York Times, have a notable difference in bias between their news and opinion sections.

 For example, on this chart you will see The New York Times Opinion is rated as a Left media bias, while the New York Times news is rated Lean Left.
 Fox News Opinion content has a Right media bias, while Fox News is Lean Right.
 And so on.

-When rating an Opinion page, AllSides takes into account the outlet’s editorial board and its individual opinion page writers.
-The editorial board’s bias is weighted, and affects the final bias rating by about 60%.
+When rating an Opinion page, AllSides considers the outlet’s editorial board and its individual opinion page writers.
+The editorial board’s bias is weighted and affects the final bias rating by about 60%.